codingwatching/Flexy.AssetRefs/Readme.md

 This package uses cropped version of UniTask package under MIT License
-See [Third-Party Notices.md](ThirdPartyNotices.md) file in package for details Full and latest version can be installed alongside this package without issues from [there](https://github.com/Cysharp/UniTask)
+See [Third-Party Notices.md](ThirdPartyNotices.md) file in package for details
+Full and latest version can be installed alongside this package without issues